 Description This command allows the application to specify the transaction state, which the Service Provider can then utilize in order to optimize performance.
 After receiving this command, this Service Provider can perform the necessary processing to start or end the customer transaction.
 This command should be called for every Service Provider that could be used in a customer transaction.
 The transaction state applies to every session.

 Input Param LPWFSAPITRANSACTIONSTATE lpTransactionState;

-The LPWFSAPITRANSACTIONSTATE structure is specified in the documentation for the
+The LPWFSAPITRANSACTIONSTATE structure is specified in the documentation for the returned are defined in the specifications for each service class.

-WFS INF API TRANSACTION STATE command.
+WFS\INF\API\TRANSACTION\STATE command.